awsdocs/aws-security-hub-user-guide/doc_source/securityhub-data-retention.md

 In the **Accounts** list for the administrator account, the account has a status of **Disassociated**\.

+## Account is suspended<a name="securityhub-effects-account-suspended"></a>

+When an account is suspended in AWS, the account loses permission to view their findings in Security Hub\.
+No new findings are generated for that account\.
+The administrator account for a suspended account can view the existing account findings\.

+For an organization account, the member account status can also change to **Account Suspended**\.
+This happens if the account is suspended at the same time that the administrator account attempts to enable the account\.
+The administrator account for an **Account Suspended** account cannot view findings for that account\.

+Otherwise, the suspended status does not affect the member account status\.

+After 90 days, the account is either terminated or reactivated\.
+When the account is reactivated, its Security Hub permissions are restored\.
+If the member account status is **Account Suspended**, the administrator account must enable the account manually\.

-## AWS account deleted or suspended<a name="securityhub-effects-account-deletion"></a>
+## Account is terminated<a name="securityhub-effects-account-deletion"></a>

-When an AWS account is deleted or suspended, all Security Hub related data for that account is deleted after 90 days\.
+When an AWS account is terminated, all Security Hub data for that account is deleted after 90 days\.

 The data cannot be retrieved after it is deleted\.

 To retain findings for more than 90 days, you can archive them\.
 You can also use a custom action with an EventBridge rule to store findings in an Amazon S3 bucket\.